dupr/duprkit/README.md

 people have their Github accounts.
 Hosting this project on github makes access and contributing easy.

-* I think the HFT format is totally rubbish.
+* I dislike the HFT format...

-Don't use it if you don't like it, HFT is not mandatory.
+HFT is not mandatory.
 Please carefully read the templates.

 * Where can I submit my `.durpkg` file?

 Submit a PR to https://github.com/dupr/DefaultCollection .
 Or setup your own collection.

-* Why is "D\*\*ian" ?
+* Why is it "D\*\*ian" ?

-This implementation and packaging recipes are ugly, and non-DFSG stuff are allowed here.
-Some people think such creation taints the name of Debian.
+This implementation allows non-DFSG stuff or dirty stuff.
+Some people think some derived works may taint the name of Debian.
 [propose a better name here](https://github.com/dupr/duprkit/issues/2)

 # LICENSE